 That depends.
-You will need to take First-Year Preceptorial if you have less than one year of college credit.
+You will need to take First-Year Preceptorial if you have spent less than one year on a college campus.

 Your academic advisor will contact you to set up a time to choose your courses for the upcoming term and review your transfer credits.